Native Parser

 After testing, it was found that the efficiency of swc_ecma_lints detection was not high.

-In order to optimize this problem, in the rollup native parser, it was temporarily decided to remove the complete semantic analysis in rust side before the scope analysis is implemented in rust side.
+In order to optimize this problem, in Rollup's native parser, it was temporarily decided to remove the complete semantic analysis on the Rust side before scope analysis is implemented on the Rust side.

 let result = HANDLER.set(&handler, || op(&handler));